panoskoutris/numerical-optimization-algorithms/README.md

 # Numerical Optimization Algorithms

 MATLAB implementations of numerical optimization algorithms, covering univariate, multivariate, and constrained optimization.
-Each part focuses on applying specific methods to minimize given mathematical functions under various conditions and parameters.
+Each part focuses on applying specific methods to minimize mathematical functions under various conditions and parameters.

-Developed as part of the course Optimization Techniques at the Aristotle University of Thessaloniki (AUTH), School of Electrical & Computer Engineering.
+Developed as part of the course *Optimization Techniques* at the Aristotle University of Thessaloniki (AUTH), School of Electrical & Computer Engineering.

+---

 ## 📘 Part 1: Univariate Optimization

-**Goal:** Minimize three convex one-dimensional functions over fixed intervals using derivative-free and derivative-based methods.
+**Goal:** Minimize three convex one-dimensional functions over fixed intervals using both derivative-free and derivative-based methods.

 ### 🔍 Methods Implemented:
 - **Bisection Method** (without derivative)
 - **Bisection Method with derivative**
 - **Golden Section Search**
 - **Fibonacci Search**

 ### 🧪 Applied To:
-Each method is tested on 3 different convex functions defined on a closed interval \([a, b]\), with varying:
+Each method is applied to three convex functions defined on an interval \([a, b]\), with varying:
 - Interval tolerance `l`
 - Accuracy parameter `ε`

 ### 🔧 Tasks:
-- Compare performance by iteration count and function evaluations
+- Compare performance via iteration count and function evaluations
-- Plot convergence behavior across all methods
+- Plot convergence behavior for all methods
-- Analyze robustness and sensitivity to parameter changes
+- Analyze robustness and sensitivity to parameter choices

 ---

 ## 📘 Part 2: Multivariate Optimization

 **Goal:** Minimize the two-variable function:

 \[
 f(x, y) = x^5 \cdot e^{-(x^2 + y^2)}
 \]

 ### 🔍 Methods Implemented:
 - **Steepest Descent** (Gradient Descent)
 - **Newton's Method**
 - **Levenberg–Marquardt Algorithm**

 ### 🚀 Initialization:
-Each method is tested from the following starting points:
+Each method is tested from different starting points:
 - (0, 0)
 - (−1, 1)
 - (1, −1)